IvieThePlant/csc341-f23/programming-csc341f23/prog01-list-csc341f23/README.md

 General Requirements:

-1. Complete the methods that perform the primary operations of adding and finding elements in the List.
+- Complete the methods as outlined below.
-2. Write tests to verify code.
+- Run the tests to make sure the code is working.
-3. Document all code with Javadocs.
+- Document all code with Javadocs and compile the javadocs.

 <hr>